ngokevin/aframe-presentation-kit/content.md

 A declarative framework for building virtual reality experiences on the Web

 <!-- NOTES -->
-- A-Frame launched December 2015 by the Mozilla VR team
+Launched in Dec 2015

-- Make it easy for anyone to create VR content
+Why?
-- Further democratize the dark arts of graphics
+- Easy for anyone to create VR content, no graphics knowledge
-- Enable web developers
+- Enable web developers, great at growing ecosystems
-- Prototype and experiment faster
+- Prototype and experiment WebVR and VR faster
-- A vehicle to kickstart WebVR ecosystem
+- Vehicle to kickstart WebVR ecosystem

 ---